Downtown Riverfront entertainment complex, Browns Berea site, others seek TMUDs

 The next phase of Bedrock’s Downtown Cleveland Riverfront development is proposed to feature a large, 17-story entertainment complex topped by a hotel.
 Dubbed Rock and Roll Land, it is the largest of seven Northeast Ohio projects and is seeking the largest award possible in the fourth and final authorized round of the Ohio Department of Development’s Transformation Mixed Use Development (TMUD) tax credits.

 NEOtrans requested and received all 21 TMUD project applications submitted to the Ohio Department of Development after the state announced the opening of applications in August and closed it Oct.
 4. No date has been released for announcing the award winners.
-Previously it has taken about four months after each round opened — potentially putting an announcement at about the end of December.
-With the holidays, it might be pushed into January.
+Previously it has taken about four months after each round opened — potentially putting an announcement on Dec.
+16. But with the holidays, it might be pushed to the Ohio Tax Credit Authority’s Jan.
+27 meeting.

 That’s when officials at Detroit-based Bedrock, which has an office in Cleveland, may learn if its max request for $40 million in TMUD credits are awarded to fund additional new construction at its Downtown Cleveland Riverfront.
 The full riverfront development carries a $3.5 billion price tag and could take several decades to complete.
 The city created a $1 billion tax-increment financing (TIF) district this summer for the riverfront development.